waffleau/sudoseng/_products/cube-solver.md

 #### Privacy Policy

 The Cube Solver app does not collect, store or transmit any personal or analytic data.
 It doesn't save any data or preferences, or use your Internet connection.
 It also does not use any 3rd party libraries, and it does not interact with any other peripherals or iOS services.
-It basically exists in a little bubble of its own, while the rest of the world marches on.
+It continues to exist in a little bubble of its own, while the rest of the world marches on.